How to Become a Certified Occupational Therapy Assistant

 An occupational therapy job provides wide exposure to different people, situations and issues that will tap into your compassion and creativity, making this a fulfilling career for those who are passionate about helping others.

-As an occupational therapist, you can put your skills and knowledge to use in other industries.
+As an occupational therapist or occupational therapy assistant, you can put your skills and knowledge to use in other industries.
 For instance, you may work with architects and contractors on how to improve building design and accessibility; or, you could consult with companies on ergonomic concerns for product construction.
 Related careers you may explore include physical and recreational therapy.

 Education and Training